RAAF Base Tindal (Katherine, NT) – Community Support Package

 The Food Regulation Standing Committee has published a statement regarding PFAS and the general food supply.
 This statement is available on the Food Regulation website.

 Community Walk-In Sessions

 As part of the whole of government response to PFAS contamination, the Department of Health is engaging face-to-face with affected communities through community walk-in sessions.

 For more information on community walk-in sessions, including information on both upcoming and previous sessions, visit the PFAS Contamination - Community Walk-In Sessions web page.

-If you would like further information on the Department of Defence’s PFAS Investigation and Management Program, please contact the Department of Defence on 1800 365 414 or at PFASDefenceCoordination@golder.com.au
+If you would like further information on the Department of Defence’s PFAS Investigation and Management Program, please visit the Department of Defence's website or contact the Department of Defence on 1800 365 414 or at PFASDefenceCoordination@golder.com.au

 State and territory regulatory authorities have taken action to reduce the environmental and public health risks at sites where there is confirmed contamination with these chemicals.
 If you would like further information on what is happening in your State or Territory please visit the websites of your state or territory health department and environment protection agency.